anebz/cloud/Accreditations/aws_developer_associate.md

 3. Bucket1 needs permission to replicate objects from bucket2

 With CORS, you can build rich client-side web apps with S3 and selectively allow cross-origin access to S3 resources.
 To do this, create a CROS configuration with an XML doc with rules that identify the origins that you allow to access the bucket, the operations (HTTP methods) that will support for each origin.

+### EBS

+Highly available (automatically replicated within a single AZ but *AZ locked*) and scalable storage volume that can be attached to the EC2 instance.
+Upon launch of an instance, at least one EBS volume is attached to it.
+Types:

+* **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
+* **io1**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
+For large dbs, latency-sensitive workloads. highest performance option, most expensive. **io2**, new generation, more IOPS per GiB.
+* **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses. large I/O sizes
+* **sc1**: cold HDD: lowest cost option, workloads where performance isn't a factor

+The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
+For example, a 100GB volume can be provisioned witih up to 5000 IOPS.

+EBSs are attached to an instance, and can't share data between instances.

+Snapshots are incremental, can be used to launch a new instance, but they span the region, which means they aren't in the same AZ as the volume.

+To encrypt a volume: snapshot the current volume, create an encrypted snapshot, restore the volume from the encrypted snapshot, mount it.

+> Encrpytion

+* EBS volumes support in-flight encryption and also at rest encryption using KMS
+* An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
+* Encryption by default is a region-specific setting.
+If enabled for a region, it can't be disabled for individual volumes or snapshots in that region
+* If an encoded authorization message is received, use STS decode-authorization-message

 ### RDS